The typical scope of social sustainability metrics

 Most companies limit social metrics to the upstream part of their value chains.
 The focus is usually on social audits of suppliers’ working conditions and human rights violations.
 So, what is really the typical scope of social sustainability metrics?

 Important developments are now occurring.
-More attention is been given to the development of the relationship with suppliers and the engagement of external stakeholders, which will potentially replace the large number of redundant questionnaires and inspections these groups must generally deal with.
+More attention is been given to the development of the relationship with suppliers and the engagement of external stakeholders, which will potentially replace a large number of redundant questionnaires and inspections these groups must generally deal with.
 In addition, there are now more tools available to support social assessments, and even further developments continue to take place at companies and in academia.

 At the same time, companies are showing interest in taking the next step: managing social impacts at the product level.
 They realize this is the way forward, as it helps them identify opportunities and minimize risks in an effective way.